-Medaille College is committed to making reasonable accommodations, as determined, on a case-by-case basis, for any individual with a documented disability.
+Medaille University is committed to making reasonable accommodations, as determined, on a case-by-case basis, for any individual with a documented disability.
 All students, even prospective students currently in the admission process, should contact us immediately if you feel you are eligible for services.

 Current documentation from an authorized expert in their field, such as a medical doctor, audiologist, psychologist, etc., that verifies your disability is required.
 Intake and documentation forms must accompany documentation.
 The following guidelines are provided in the interest of ensuring that documentation is appropriate for eligibility verification, as well as supports requests for reasonable accommodations, adjustments and auxiliary aids and services on the basis of that disability.

 - Documentation of disability should be provided in writing, be comprehensive, and include the following information: Clear and specific evidence of a disability: the functional limitations related to the diagnosis and medical treatment of which affect the student's current level of functioning in the university environment.

 - In some cases, assessment procedures and evaluation instruments, including all test scores and sub-scores or test results, used to make the diagnosis.